2026 Legislative Agenda

 • Curtail litigation lending

-• Clarify the collateral source rule
+• Clarify collateral source rule

 • Protect innovators from unfairly imposed liability